oopanuga/oopanuga.github.io/_posts/2014-12-17-Test-Driven-Development.md

     }
 {% endhighlight %}

+Please notice how our It part is bigger.
 This test is a bit harder to read but I feel much more confident with it.
-We get the reviews sent over the algorithm and count the number of it.
+We get the reviews sent over the algorithm (by using RhinoMocks, GetArgumentsForCallsMadeOn) and count the number of it.
 It should match the N parameter (3 in this case) configured in the RestaurantRater.Compute.
+This is why we should use Mocks carefully, it makes test less readable.

 Now we have a failing test, let´s try to fix that:

 {% highlight c# %}